 How to digitise your photos: 4 ways to bring new life to old memories

-Based on the sheer number of old photographs you might have, you couldn't be blamed for feeling a little daunted – and this is where we can help.
+Given how many old photographs you might have, you couldn’t be blamed for feeling a little daunted – but that's where our experts can help.

-Keep scrolling as we take you through the best, and cheapest, way to keep your photos safe, which cloud services we recommend and how to access them from your phone.
-We also show you how you can scan actual physical snaps.
-Plus, how to make the most of your pics and share them with friends and family.
+Below, we explore the best (and most affordable) ways to keep your photos safe, which cloud services we recommend, and how to access them from your phone.
+Plus, we explain how to scan physical photos and share them with friends and family.

 Which?
 Tech Support package